 Hats are not just fashion accessories; they are here for a reason and that is to protect our hair.
 If your kid spends a lot of time outdoors, make sure to get them a hat to protect their hair from the ultraviolet rays coming from the sun.
 These rays can cause hair protein loss and can even alter the color of your kid’s mane.
 So as much as possible, have them wear caps or basically any sun-protective piece of clothing.

-Our kids need a lot of protecting, as, at a young age, they can’t do it for themselves.
+Our kids need a lot of protection, as, at a young age, they can’t do it for themselves.
 It is our responsibility as their parents to do everything we can to protect them and keep them healthy, and this goes beyond giving them a plate of fruits or vegetables.
 We should make sure every part of their body is given much attention, including their hair.

 Hope this list has helped you in more ways than one in keeping your kid’s hair shiny, bouncy, and just overall healthy.